hraynaud/konmego/README.md

 * Configuration

+FYI: NEO4J only runs on Java 8 or below

 neo4j settings located in db neo4j[development,test]/conf/neo4j.conf folder neo4j.yml config which controls rails connection must match the settings in the neo4j.conf file.
-DO NOT SET NEO4J_HOME OR URL unless you are using a stand_alone_instance of NEO4J and not the emebedded one that caomes with neo4jrb.
+DO NOT SET NEO4J_HOME OR URL unless you are using a stand_alone_instance of NEO4J and not the emebedded one that is installed via the neo4j rake task gem.
 Otherwise all environments test and development will look for NEO4J db in NEO4J_HOME directory
 * Database creation

 * Database initialization
+For new neo4j setup run `rake neo4j:generate_schema_migration[constraint,Identity,uuid]` the run `rake neo4j:migrate`

+* Data loading

 * How to run the test suite